Critical evaluation: Validity and chance

 When evaluating trial data, it’s important not to rely solely on p-values, but to consider whether the results are important.
 For instance, a trial might show that an antihypertensive drug improved blood pressure readings by 2mmHg per year, but would this be clinically important, even if it was statistically significant?

-p-values are easily misinterpreted, and can be overtrusted and misused.
+P-values are easily misinterpreted, and can be overtrusted and misused.
 The threshold of 0.05 to claim statistical significance is questionable, and many experts would advocate use of a lower threshold, e.g. 0.005.
-It’s also important to realise that P-values depend on the sample size and don’t consider the size of an effect or its clinical relevance.
-So the effect maybe small and clinically unimportant, the p-value can still be "significant" if the sample size is large.
+It’s also important to realise that p-values depend on the sample size and don’t consider the size of an effect or its clinical relevance.
+So the effect may be small and clinically unimportant, but the p-value can still be "significant" if the sample size is large.
 On the other hand, an effect can be large, but fail to meet the p<0.05 criterion if the sample size is small.

-In study 2 of Drug A versus Drug B, Drug A caused a mean drop in blood pressure of 1 mmHg (95% confidence interval -2 mmHg to +4 mmHg) compared to Drug B.
+In study 2 of Drug A versus Drug B, Drug A caused a mean drop in blood pressure of 1 mmHg (95% CI -2 mmHg to +4 mmHg) compared to Drug B.

-Information on how to calculate confidence intervals can be found in the bulletin ‘Statistics in Divided Doses’ number 3 and number 8.
+As with most statistics, it's highly unlikely you'll need to calculate confidence intervals yourself as this will be done by statisticians.
+But it does help to have an understanding of how they're calculated.
+Information on how to calculate confidence intervals can be found in the bulletin ‘Statistics in Divided Doses’ number 3 and number 8, or you can watch this video

 PAGE 3 OF 8.
 NEXT PAGE ›